Treatment for Seborrheic Dermatitis of the Back, Chest, and Skin folds

 Dermatologist’s Treatment Tips for Dandruff on the Upper Back and Chest

 Dermatologist’s Treatment Tips for Dandruff of the Body FoldsAny fold of the body skin can harbor dandruff.
-This includes arm pit folds, groin or buttocks folds, lower abdominal folds, folds under the breasts – these are all fair game for seborrhea.
-Dr. Bailey treats seborrhea of the body folds with medicated Foaming Zinc Cleanser in the shower.
-She has her patients apply the cleanser during the bathing process and allow the medicated lather to remain on the skin for a few minutes before rinsing off well.
+This includes arm pit folds, groin or buttocks folds, neck folds, lower abdominal folds, folds under the breasts – these are all fair game for seborrhea.
+I treat seborrhea of the body folds with medicated Foaming Zinc Cleanser in the shower.
+I have my patients apply the cleanser during the bathing process and allow the medicated lather to remain on the skin for a few minutes before rinsing off well.
 If the cleanser irritates the skin fold then consult a physician for prescription treatments as skin within skin folds is highly sensitive.
 Other helpful advice for preventing redness of the skin folds include:

 - Drying the skin well after the bath or shower.
 Towel off excess water then use a warm or cool blow drier to completely remove all moisture.